 At the age of nineteen she met him, Kingston O'Keefe, he had all but swept her off her feet.
-Treated her good spoiled her she kept feeling the like it was all too good to be true, but throwing caution to the wind she took what she could from him doing her best to not fall for him.
+Treated her good spoiled her she kept feeling the like it was all too good to be true, but throwing caution to the wind, she took what she could from him doing her best to not fall for him.
 It was not till that fateful morning she woke to him gone, no word as to why or how.

-She waited for a month but he never came back, only it was too late he had left her with something so precious that he was quickly pushed to the back of her mind, tears were forgotten and life moved on.
+She waited for a month, but he never came back, only it was too late he had left her with something so precious that he was quickly pushed to the back of her mind, tears were forgotten, and life moved on.

 Scars of the heart have a way of reminding one that no matter the pain, the triumphs, or loss those scars never truly heal or do they?

-Pulling out her favorite Tom Waits record pulling it from the sleeve laying it the right side up she placed it on the turntable grabbing the arm swinging it slowly in placed the needle at the beginning of the record.
+Pulling out her favorite Tom Waits record pulling it from the sleeve laying it the right side up she placed it on the turntable grabbing the arm swinging it slowly in set the needle at the beginning of the record.
 The first notes of Invitation to the blues echoed around the room closing her eyes tilting her head back as the sultry sounds of Toms' voice filled the silent void of her small apartment, walking to her dining room she grabs her bottle of whiskey.

 Lozen walked to her couch sitting down she looked to her left seeing her favorite picture of her daughter.
 Evalynne it had been two years, four months and six days since the day she lost her child.
 The day the light and grace of her world went dark she had fallen in too deep depression, she drank, did drugs and lost her position at her job.
 All that Lozen had left of her daughter was pictures, a blanket a few of her favorite stuffies.
 The one thing she would never know where the few children were walking around with her precious daughters' eyes, heart and other parts of her body.

-Lozen found it hard she even make it out of bed, or shower in that time she wanted to lose her life, she had contemplated suicide, or just drinking herself into an oblivion but if it wasn't for Father Pascal she probably would have.
+Lozen found it hard she even make it out of bed, or shower in that time she wanted to lose her life, she had contemplated suicide, or just drinking herself into oblivion but if it weren't for Father Pascal she probably would have.
 She doesn't even remember how he came into her life, but he had all but became her rock, the one that gave her strength in the blackness of her life at that time.
 He became the shining beacon at the end of the tunnel.
 He was still there for her on days that the pain became so overwhelming, the memories so tormenting it felt like knives were being pushed into her soul, she bled the blackness like a cloak.

-Lozen picked up the picture of Evalynne she saw Kingston's nose, his complexion his high cheekbones, she was their daughter but she was all Lozen's child he gave up the right to her the minute he left Lo abandoned in that apartment, it was his loss in the end.
+Lozen picked up the picture of Evalynne she saw Kingston's nose, his complexion his high cheekbones, she was their daughter but it was all Lozen's child, he gave up the right to her the minute he left Lo abandoned in that apartment, it was his loss in the end.
 Evalynne had been the best of both of them, pulling the picture to her chest as she slid down the length of the couch pulling her knees closer to her body and closed her eyes.
 She listened to the melancholy sounds of Tom Waits voice, the horns, piano and guitars all coming together in a haunting tale of words.